Home / Blog / Save Tab Groups

 Chrome bookmarks bar showing saved tab groups

 Yes, Chrome can save tab groups.
-On desktop, Google says changes to tab groups are automatically saved and synced across devices when you are signed into the same Google Account and syncing browsing history and tabs.
+When you are signed into the same Google Account and syncing browsing history and tabs, Chrome automatically saves and syncs tab group changes across devices.

-Closing a tab group is different from deleting it.
-When you close a group, Chrome removes it from the tab strip without deleting the saved group.
-You can reopen it from the bookmarks bar, if tab groups are shown there, or from More > Tab groups.
+Closing a group is the safe move when you want a cleaner tab strip.
+Chrome hides the group without deleting it, and you can reopen it from the bookmarks bar, if tab groups are shown there, or from More > Tab groups.

 A current Chrome desktop UI showing a saved tab group being closed and reopened from the bookmarks bar or More > Tab groups menu.